minimice/bldg-heights-aws-hackathon/README.md

 1) Building footprint data: This is a listing of each of the 100,000+ buildings in DC and their polygon building footprints.
 These are the data we want you to append with heights.
-Specifically, we want you to append a column named 'ALTITUDE_M' with the height in meters for every row in the data The data can be found in geojson format at `data\training-data\DC_Buildings_Footprint_4326_training.geojson`.
+Specifically, we want you to append a column named 'ALTITUDE_M' with the height in meters for every row in the data.
+The data can be found in geojson format at `data\training-data\DC_Buildings_Footprint_4326_training.geojson`.
 Some additional notes about these data follow: